15 Things the Red Cross Wants You to Know

 You’re never too old to donate blood

 Most states require blood donors to be at least 17 years old, but there is no upper age limit for donating, according to Merrill.
 “In fact, many elderly individuals are some of our most dedicated blood donors, and we encourage others to join them in helping ensure blood products are available for people in need,” she says.
-If you are a regular blood donor, you might be surprised by what happens to your blood after you donate it.
+Next, learn the heart-wrenching history of the moment that began the Red Cross.